By Terry Trucco

 At a glance: Did Michael Phelps design this place?

 Instead of sofas, the lobby sports a swimming pool.
-In fact, the lobby is a swimming pool (a heated 22-footer) outfitted with stadium seats, atmospheric lighting the changes color, a back wall that doubles as a movie screen and the overpowering smell of chlorine.
-(The air feels a bit humid, too.)
+In fact, the lobby is a swimming pool (a heated 22-footer) outfitted with stadium seats, atmospheric lighting that changes color, a back wall that doubles as a movie screen and the overpowering smell of chlorine.
+(The air feels a bit humid, too, but hey, you’re poolside.)

 A large bar adjoins the pool, so you can throw back mojitos and watch the late night swimmers make waves.
 The liquid lobby isn’t the only surprise.
 From the street, you’d never know this is a hotel with plate glass covering the front of the building.